-#21 Experience Via del Corso at night
+#22 Experience Via del Corso at night

 The Via del Corso, from which you access many of the attractions in the historic center, is a historic road.
 It connects the Piazza del Popolo and the northern entrance to the city with the Piazza Venezia in the south.

 Walk the street in the evening, like the locals taking their passegiatta.
 Enjoy the free entertainment all around you.
 Apart from people watching, you can stop to see sidewalk artists creating their works on the pavement, and street performers doing their acts.

-#22 Take in the views from Gianicolo Hill at sunset
+#23 Take in the views from Gianicolo Hill at sunset

 Any way you go, you will love the gorgeous views from the top.
 You get a panoramic view of the city from one spot and of St. Peter’s Basilica from another.

 This hill, also known as Janiculum, is across the Tiber, and not one of the seven hills on which ancient Rome was built.
 It is very near the Vatican and Trastevere.
 Here you will see a statue of Garibaldi on horseback, as well as busts of various other Italian heroes.

 I always love to get a bird’s eye view of the city on my last evening from a quiet place, and Gianicolo is one of the best spots in Rome for this last view of the city.

-#23 Get up close to noteworthy nuggets
+#24 Get up close to noteworthy nuggets in Rome